OASBO/OSBA/BASA Winter School Finance Workshop 2022-2023

 John Espy, MBA

-John Espy is currently the Treasurer and Chief Financial Officer for the Miamisburg City School District and has also served as Treasurer/CFO in the Clermont Northeastern Local School District.
-Prior to his appointment as a Treasurer/CFO, he served as a Financial Software Specialist and Coordinator of Fiscal Applications at the Hamilton Clermont Cooperative (HCC) located in Loveland, OH.
+John Espy is currently the Treasurer and Chief Financial Officer for Loveland City Schools.
+Prior, he was at the Milford Exempt Village School District, having also served as Treasurer/CFO and before that in both Miamisburg City School District and in the Clermont Northeastern Local School District.
+Prior to his appointments as a Treasurer/CFO, he served as a Financial Software Specialist and Coordinator of Fiscal Applications at the Hamilton Clermont Cooperative (HCC) located in Loveland, OH.
 In this role, Mr. Espy developed and led training sessions for over 42 school districts in southwest Ohio.
 He also served as the team lead for the implementation and training of the state software redesign accounting and payroll software as well as Powerschool’s eFinancePlus applications at HCC.
-Mr. Espy worked closely to configure and utilize third party software such as EDGE printing solutions, Bonefish Systems fraud prevention software, Strategic Solutions’ SCView, and OnBase by Hyland.
-Currently, Mr. Espy creates content for and leads a round table discussion for over 40 Treasurer’s Office staff members representing 5 counties on best practices in Ohio’s payroll and accounting software.
+Mr. Espy worked closely to configure and utilize third party softwares such as EDGE printing solutions, Bonefish Systems fraud prevention software, Strategic Solutions’ SCView, and OnBase by Hyland.

 Katie Johnson, Esq.

-Katie Johnson is the Deputy Executive Director of Ohio Association of School Business Officials (OASBO).
-As Deputy Executive Director, Katie serves as the advocacy lead for the association and as in-house legal counsel, keeping staff and members abreast of legal and regulatory compliance issues in school business.
-In addition, she develops curriculum to support OASBO’s strategic plan and the Ohio school business profession.
+Katie was the Deputy Executive Director for OASBO prior to being named Executive Director.
+In that role, she served as legislative lead and in-house legal counsel for the association, keeping staff and members abreast of legal and regulatory compliance issues in school business.
+In addition, she has served as the chief learning officer, developing curriculum to support OASBO’s strategic plan and the Ohio school business profession.

 Tom Perkins